I’m so grateful to be a part of the blog tour for one of my top books of 2022 – Nisha’s War by Dan Smith!

 Take a look at some more reviews of books by Dan Smith:

-Click on the cover below to find out more or purchase on-line from Amazon.
+Click on the covers below to find out more or purchase on-line from Bookshop.org and Amazon.